 Customer service training videos

 I'm not too enthusiastic about most free training videos out there.
-In fact, at Userlike we're working on a higher quality training video course ourselves.
-Just subscribe to our blog to stay updated on that.
+That's why we started working on higher quality training video courses ourselves.

 But when you boil down customer service to its essentials, you’re mostly looking at communication skills and techniques .
 That's why most of the videos I selected here revolve around that area.